 Printing with liquid emulsion process requires perfect fixing that means using of a fresher fixer and sufficiently long washing.
 The last depends on the basis (wood, glass, canvas, etc.).
 So, additional tricks may help.
 As for papers — the more paper weight than the longer washing is required.

 There is no way to make two exactly the same prints.
 Each individual print is slightly different from the next in its edition due to the physical nature of creating the prints.
-Have a look at my Venice and Street photo art prints to see some examples.
+Have a look at my Venice, Street photo and New York City prints to see some examples.